Jscina/Wavebot/README.md

 - If the PCA9685 hardware is unavailable, the system switches to simulation mode.
 - If the PiCamera is unavailable, it defaults to using a USB camera.
 - All hardware interactions are logged for debugging purposes.

+### Note on Fallback Logic:
+Originally, Wavebot included fallback functionality to simulate servo and camera behavior in environments without hardware.
+However, due to performance constraints on the Raspberry Pi, this logic was removed in favor of more responsive, real-time tracking.
+The codebase remains modular and can be extended to reintroduce simulation support in future iterations.
+This project now serves as the launch point for future capstone groups continuing hardware-focused development